mkandes/galyleo/README.md

-You can further improve the installation performance and reuse of these dynamically generated conda environments by using the new `--mamba` and `--cache` command-line options, which enable the use of the [Mamba](https://mamba.readthedocs.io) package manager to speed up software installs and saves the conda environment using [conda-pack](https://conda.github.io/conda-pack), respectively.
+You can further improve the installation performance and reuse of these dynamically generated conda environments by using the new `--mamba` and `--cache` command-line options, which enable the use of the [Mamba](https://mamba.readthedocs.io) to speed up software installs and saves the conda environment using [conda-pack](https://conda.github.io/conda-pack), respectively.

 <div id='debug'/>